juriad/advent2023/README.md

 I did not care about detection all zeros; I went all the way down.
 The second part just needed two reverses, cute.

+## Day 10 - Modula-2

+I read about Modula-2 getting support from GCC last year.
+The development is slower than I anticipated; it is merged in master but not official release yet.
+I had to compile my own GCC with suppoer for Modula-2.
+The language is pretty straghtforward; I liked the suport for types (enums, sets).
+On the other hand GCC does not support the extension of dynamic arrays.
+There are still a few issues and I will be filing bug reports.

+I liked that I could represent the capabilities of every tile with a set (bit mask in fact).
+The second task made me remmeber the sweeping algorithm; there was just extra care needed due to horizontal pipes.

 # Lists